Child development: Sequential skills and milestones

-Sequential skill in learning to talk

 Theories

-Although the role of adult discourse is important in facilitating the child's learning, there is considerable disagreement among theorists about the extent to which children's early meanings and expressive words arise.
+Although the role of adult speech is important in facilitating the child's learning, there is considerable disagreement among theorists about the extent to which it influences children's early meanings and expressive words.
 Findings about the initial mapping of new words, the ability to decontextualize words, and refine meaning of words are diverse.
-One hypothesis is known as the syntactic bootstrapping hypothesis which refers to the child's ability to infer meaning from cues, using grammatical information from the structure of sentences.
-Another is the multi-route model in which it is argued that context-bound words and referential words follow different routes; the first being mapped onto event representations and the latter onto mental representations.
+One hypothesis, known as the syntactic bootstrapping hypothesis, refers to the child's ability to infer meaning from cues by using grammatical information from the structure of sentences.

+Another theory is the multi-route model which argues that context-bound words and referential words follow different routes; the first being mapped onto event representations and the latter onto mental representations.
 In this model, parental input has a critical role but the children ultimately rely on cognitive processing to establish subsequent use of words.
-However, naturalistic research on language development has indicated that preschoolers' vocabularies are strongly associated with the number of words addressed to them by adults.
+However, naturalistic research on language development has indicated that preschoolers' vocabularies are strongly associated with the number of words said to them by adults.

 There is no single accepted theory of language acquisition.
 Instead, there are current theories that help to explain theories of language, theories of cognition, and theories of development.
 They include the generativist theory, social interactionist theory, usage-based theory (Tomasello), connectionist theory, and behaviorist theory (Skinner).
-Generativist theories refer to Universal Grammar being innate where language experience activates innate knowledge.
-Social interactionist theories define language as a social phenomenon.
-This theory states that children acquire language because they want to communicate with others; this theory is heavily based on social-cognitive abilities that drive the language acquisition process.
-Usage-based theories define language as a set of formulas that emerge from the child's learning abilities in correspondence with its social cognitive interpretation and understanding of the speakers' intended meanings.
-Connectionist theories is a pattern-learning procedure and defines language as a system composed of smaller subsystems or patterns of sound or meaning.
-Behaviorist theories define language as the establishment of positive reinforcement, but is now regarded a theory of historical interest.
+Generativist theories say that universal grammar is innate and language experience activates that innate knowledge.
+Social interactionist theories define language as a social phenomenon where children acquire language because they want to communicate with others; this theory is heavily based on social-cognitive abilities that drive the language acquisition process.
+Usage-based theories define language as a set of formulas that emerge from the child's learning abilities in correlation with their social cognitive interpretation and their understanding of the speakers' intended meanings.
+Connectionist theory is a pattern-learning procedure that defines language as a system composed of smaller subsystems or patterns of sound or meaning.
+Behaviorist theories defined language as the establishment of positive reinforcement, but are now regarded as only being of historical interest.